-Saudi media softens tone on normalization, offering clue to kingdom’s thinking on Israel
+Saudi media soften tone on normalization, offering clue to kingdom’s thinking on Israel

 Staff at Saudi media say they have not been explicitly directed by management to change their tone but know they are expected to portray the normalization trend favorably.

-“We’re not even pretending to be unbiased,” said one person who works with one of Saudi’s largest media organizations.
-The person spoke on the condition of anonymity for fear of retribution.
+“We’re not even pretending to be unbiased,” said one person who works with one of Saudi’s largest media organizations and spoke on the condition of anonymity for fear of retribution.
 Any story idea critical of the normalization process is to be weeded out — “and we’re very good at self-censorship,” the journalist said.
 “We’re not allowed to say anything negative about the UAE-Israel normalization deals.”

 This employee added that at times senior management has approved articles for publication only to have a new edict come down, apparently from someone above them, directing that the story be removed from the website or moved to an obscure location.